jfpaliga/CVD-predictor/README.md

 4. Select the branch you want to deploy, then click Deploy Branch.
 5. The deployment process should happen smoothly if all deployment files are fully functional.
 Click now the button Open App on the top of the page to access your App.
 6. If the slug size is too large then add large files not required for the app to the .slugignore file.

-## Main Data Analysis and Machine Learning Libraries
-* Here you should list the libraries you used in the project and provide an example(s) of how you used these libraries.

 ## Credits